By Frank G. & Edwin H.

 How much money do I need to qualify for the 1-year residency visa?

-You need bank statements showing at least $4,800 in your account or monthly income above about $400.
-That amount reflects 12 months of the minimum salary benchmark used for the application.
+You need bank statements showing at least $5,000 in your account or monthly income above about $400.
+That amount reflects roughly a year at Bolivia’s minimum-salary benchmark used for solvency checks.

 What happens if I stay outside Bolivia too long during temporary residency?

 If you exceed the 90-day absence limit without approved authorization, immigration can treat your visa as lapsed when you re-enter.
-You can restart the process, but you lose your accumulated time toward permanent residency and must pay fees again.
+There is no automatic fine or blacklist in this scenario.
+You can restart the process, but your residency timeline resets to day 1 and you must pay fees again.